wildpow/Learning-JS/README.md

 Day tree:

 Chapter 4 of Head First JavaScript.
 Learning about arrays and stuff.
+Bubble test exercise takes an array, prints it to the console and finds the highest number in the array.